UKRAINE TRAVEL GUIDE

 UKRAINE TRAVEL TIPS

-The quickest way to get around big cities is the mini buses or subway (only in Kharkiv, Kyiv, Dnipro and Kryvyi Rih): the minibuses follow routes like regular buses do and you can generally flag them down or ask them to stop at places other than the specified bus stops.
-The fare is paid as soon as you get in, and is fixed no matter how far you want to go.
-This is the same for the conventional buses, tram, trolley-buses and the Metro.
+The quickest way to get around big cities is the minibusses or subway (only in Kharkiv, Kyiv, Dnipro, and Kryvyi Rih): the minibusses follow routes like regular buses do and you can generally flag them down or ask them to stop at places other than the specified bus stops.
+The fare is paid as soon as you get in and is fixed no matter how far you want to go.
+This is the same for the conventional buses, tram, trolley-buses, and the Metro.
 Tell the driver that you want to get off when you are approaching the destination or press the designed button to give a signal.

 Each city has an intercity bus station from which you can go pretty much anywhere in Ukraine.
-Fares and quality of service vary widely, depending on provider.
-There are two or three buses per day to Kamyanets-Podilsky from Lviv (7 hours) and three day buses plus several overnighters from Kyiv (7-11 hours).
+Fares and quality of service vary widely, depending on the provider.
+There are two or three buses per day to Kamyanets-Podilsky from Lviv (7 hours) and three-day buses plus several overnighters from Kyiv (7-11 hours).

 The express train from Kyiv is the quickest way to reach Kamyanets-Podilsky.
-It departs Kyiv at 4.48pm (7 hours) and arrives just before midnight.
+It departs Kyiv at 4.48 pm (7 hours) and arrives just before midnight.
 Check schedules here.
 There's also at least one overnight sleeper service to and from Kyiv (8 hours).
-Generally, for long distance travel, train is preferred over the bus as to its higher comfort and because often they are even cheaper and probably safer.
+Generally, for long-distance travel, the train is preferred over the bus as to its higher comfort and because often they are even cheaper and probably safer.
 The "Lux" sleeping cars have a two-berth cabin.
-Second class has cabins with four berths.
-Third class has six berths through which the aisle passes.
+The second class has cabins with four berths.
+The third class has six berths through which the aisle passes.

 SIGHTS & HIGHLIGHTS OF UKRAINE

-- Do a spot of cobble-surfing in Lviv's historical centre packed with churches, museums and eccentric restaurants.
+Do a spot of cobble-surfing in Lviv's historical center packed with churches, museums, and eccentric restaurants.